KS 3

 Topics taught include:

+There is a strong focus on culture, diversity and society throughout the study of these different topics.
+Students in Year 8 are also introduced to GCSE topics in advance of beginning the course in Year 9.
 Students are assessed each half term by a range of different tasks designed to develop both their research and communication skills.
-There is a strong emphasis on communication and literacy and by Year 9 students are expected to be able to write reasoned arguments in that take into account different points of view.
+There is a strong emphasis on communication and literacy and by the end of Year 8 students are expected to be able to write reasoned arguments in that take into account different points of view.

 __________________________________________